sands31/WCS_JavaKata/README.md

 * 'X' when X wins
 * 'O' when O wins
-* 'C' if it's a draw (aka. "cat's game")
+* 'C' if it's a draw (aka. "cat's game") or if nobody wins

+The grid should contains 'X', 'O' and ' ' (if empty) characters.

-Throw an `IllegalArgumentException` if the grid is *null*, has not the size expected, contains illegal characters or if one player cheated.
+Throw an `IllegalArgumentException` if the grid is *null*, has not the size expected, contains illegal characters.
+Throw an `IllegalStateException` if one player cheated.